-Guided by tthe research active and experienced staff team, our course programme focuses on the use of music and sound in a wide diversity of aesthetic forms and across a broad range of technological media, laying particular stress on the relationship between music and sound and other art forms – and on the exploration of innovative and hybrid sound concepts in both the arts and the creative industries.
+Guided by the research active and experienced staff team, you will explore the use of music and sound in a wide diversity of aesthetic forms and across a broad range of technological media, laying particular stress on the relationship between music and sound and other art forms – and on the exploration of innovative and hybrid sound concepts in both the arts and the creative industries.

 Profile areas and Pathways